VinsmokeSomya/Floaty-Astronaut/README.md

 4. Share your high scores, feedback, and contributions with the community!

-*Note: This project is developed and maintained by VinsmokeSomya.
+*Note: This project is developed and maintained by @VinsmokeSomya.
 Feel free to contribute, report issues, or share your ideas for future updates.*

 ---